 The immigrants, who hailed mainly from China's Fujian province, soon established a bustling community and now Binondo is one of modern Manila's most vibrant areas, constantly buzzing with trade and activity.
 Most visitors to Manila visit Chinatown to shop at the wholesale stores, where everything under the sun may be purchased (and usually at good prices), or else to sample the wide range of exotic cuisine.
 One of Binondo's best features is its converted movie theatres, which now house top-quality restaurants turning out traditional Chinese fare.

-The Binondo Church is a popular attraction in the district.
-There are numerous Chinese festivals and parades throughout the year and lucky travellers may witness such events.
-Manila's Chinatown is a crowded, bustling place and visitors should take care of their possessions as pickpockets and bag snatchers are known to operate.
+Manila's Chinatown is a crowded, bustling place and amid the excitement visitors should take care of their possessions as pickpockets and bag snatchers are known to operate here.